-Pope, upon doctor’s advice, to skip Sunday public blessing; surgeon says recovery absolutely normal
+Pope Francis takes doctors’ advice to skip Sunday public blessing as he recovers from major surgery

 Francis has graduated from a liquid to a semiliquid diet and had no fever, according to his medical staff.

-His cardiac and respiratory status was also fine, Alfieri said.
+His cardiac and respiratory status was also fine, Alfieri said in his first medical briefing on the pontiff’s condition since the one he gave Wednesday shortly after the pope came round from the anesthetic.

 “All parameters are regular,” Alfieri said at a news briefing in the hospital atrium, flanked by Vatican spokesman Matteo Bruni.